 3. Click on the "Log On" button to access your account.

 4. Once you are logged on, you will be navigated to the Applicant Dashboard.

 5. Click on the "Active Requests" tab.

-6. In the "CFFRV Scholarship Program - 2020 Application" section, click on the blue words "Edit Application" or "View Application" depending upon whether your application has been submitted.
+6. In the "CFFRV Scholarship Program -2021 Application" section, click on the blue words "Edit Application" or "View Application" depending on whether you have submitted your application.

 The CFFRV Scholarship Committee consists of local residents who volunteer their time and skills.